akamai/terraform-provider-akamai/docs/use-cases/network-lists.md

 }
 ```

-> **Note**.
-The final block in this configuration activates the new network list.
+> **Note:** The final block in this configuration activates the new network list.
 We'll ignore that block for now, then return to it in the Activating a Network List section of this documentation.

 The Terraform configuration starts by initializing the Akamai provider and by providing the authentication credentials.
 After that, the configuration uses the [akamai_networklist_network_list](https://registry.terraform.io/providers/akamai/akamai/latest/docs/resources/networklist_network_list) resource and the following block to create the network list: